A skull fracture is a fracture or break in the cranial (skull) bones.

 - Carefully check the site of injury, but do not probe in or around the site with a foreign object.
 It can be hard to know if the skull is fractured or depressed (dented in) at the site of injury.

-- If there is bleeding, apply firm pressure with a clean cloth over a broad area to control blood loss.
+- If there is bleeding, apply firm pressure with a clean cloth over a broad area to control blood loss, but do not apply pressure directly onto a suspected skull fracture.

 - If blood soaks through, do not remove the original cloth.
 Instead, apply more cloths on top, and continue to apply pressure.